trip5/EspHome-Led-PixelClock/README.md

 The clock will display its IP address on boot and also by holding down the set button for more than 1 second.
 When returning home, you will have to go through this process again.
 Be sure if you are using this clock as a travel clock to NOT use Home Assistant as a time source (it doesn't by default anyways).

-There does appear to be some errors with "Component preferences took a long time for an operation" but it only happens when saving persistent variables to flash and doesn't seem to affect functionality, unless you try to change a variable during this moment.

 ### Screenshot

 Ideally, this would look a lot prettier than it does but there's not a lot I can with the default ESPHome WebUI.